saucelabs/sauce-docs/docs/api-testing/project-access.md

 1. Optionally, select one or more **Tags**, or click **Add custom tag** to add a new tag.
 1. Optionally, enter a **Description** of the project.
 1. Optionally, enter **Notes** about the project.
 1. Select the **Access** level for the project.
-If teams have been set up for your organization and you are an organization admin or a member a team, you can select a team from the dropdown.
+If teams have been set up for your organization and you are an organization admin or a member of a team, you can select a team from the dropdown.
 Otherwise, the access level defaults to Organization.
 This selection cannot be changed once the project is saved.
 1. Click **Save**.

 ### Manage Access to Projects